 #3 Compatible with all the devices

-Dropbox made it as easy as it could to provide universal access to its tool to anyone, no matter where he/she lives or what device he/she uses.
+Your Dropbox text folder made it as easy as it could to provide universal access to its tool to anyone, no matter where he/she lives or what device he/she uses.

 Umm… not really.
-There are dedicated apps for Apple and Android that you can download from their respective app store.
-And then login using your credentials.
+There are dedicated text formatting apps for Apple and Android that you can download from their respective app store.
+And then login to the tool to access your files and tasks using your credentials.

 #4 Create your own writing templates

-I was a little skeptical of whether to include this as a plus point or not.
-And let me tell you why?
+I was a little skeptical of whether to include this as a free Dropbox plus point or not.
+Let me tell you why:

-When you know a software provides templates, you expect to find pre-designed templates inside the software.
+When you know a software provides sharing templates, you expect to find pre-designed templates and file types inside the software.
 But this is not the case with Paper.

 After so much hunting, I couldn’t find any writing templates in this tool.
 However, it allows you to manually build your own writing templates and save them in folders for future reference.